YunyiQian/grtm/README.md

 /*Yunyi Qian, SUSTech, 12-20-2020*/ qianyy@sustech.edu.cn

-make.
+make

-cd example.
+cd example

-sh grtm.sh or ./grtm.pl to see how to use it.
+sh grtm.sh or ./grtm.pl to see how to use it

-0 1 2 vertical single force.
+0 1 2 vertical single force

-3 4 5 horizontal single force.
+3 4 5 horizontal single force

-Z R T.
+Z R T